CloudLabs-MOC/CloudLabs-SEED/Cryptography/Secret-Key Encryption/Secret-Key-Encryption.md

 and then do the following:

 1. Let us treat the encrypted picture as a picture, and use a picture viewing software to display it.
-How- ever, For the.bmp file, the first 54 bytes contain the header information about the picture, we have to set it correctly, so the encrypted file can be treated as a legitimate.bmp file.
+How- ever, For the .bmp file, the first 54 bytes contain the header information about the picture, we have to set it correctly, so the encrypted file can be treated as a legitimate.bmp file.
 We will replace the header of the encrypted picture with that of the original picture.
 We can use the bless hex editor tool (already installed on our VM) to directly modify binary files.
-We can also use the following commands to get the header from p1.bmp, the data from p2.bmp(from offset 55 to the end of the file), and then combine the header and data together into a new file.
+We can also use the following commands to get the header from p1.bmp, the data from p2.bmp (from offset 55 to the end of the file), and then combine the header and data together into a new file.